davidebbo/AzureWebsitesSamples/README.md

 AzureWebsitesSamples
 ====================

-A repository of Azure Websites related samples.
+A complete repository of Azure Websites related samples.